peterhinch/micropython-mqtt/mqtt_as/README.md

 If the WiFi fails (e.g. the device moves out out of range of the AP) the coroutine performing the publication will pause until connectivity resumes.

-The driver requires the `uasyncio` library and is intended for applications that use it.
+The driver requires the `asyncio` library and is intended for applications that use it.
 It uses nonblocking sockets and does not block the scheduler.
 The design is based on the official `umqtt` library but it has been substantially modified for resilience and for asynchronous operation.